-The percentage of students who were threatened or injured with a weapon on school property has fluctuated between 7 and 9 percent in all survey years from 1993 through 2007.
+From 1993 through 2009, the percentage of students who were threatened or injured with a weapon on school property fluctuated between 7 and 9 percent.

 Every year, some students are threatened or injured with a weapon while they are on school property.
-The percentage of students victimized in this way provides an important measure of how safe our schools are, and how school safety has changed over time.
-In the Youth Risk Behavior Survey, students in grades 9-12 were asked whether they had been threatened or injured with a weapon on school property during the 12 months preceding the survey.
-In 2007, 8 percent of students reported being threatened or injured with a weapon, such as a gun, knife, or club, on school property (table 4.1).
-From 1993 through 2007, the percentage of students who were threatened or injured with a weapon fluctuated between 7 and 9 percent.
+The percentage of students victimized in this way provides a measure of how safe our schools are, and if levels of safety in school have changed over time.
+In the Youth Risk Behavior Survey, students in grades 9-12 were asked whether and how often they had been threatened or injured with a weapon on school property17 during the 12 months preceding the survey.
+From 1993 through 2009, the percentage of students who were threatened or injured with a weapon fluctuated between 7 and 9 percent.
+For example, in 2009, 8 percent of students reported being threatened or injured with a weapon, such as a gun, knife, or club, on school property (table 4.1).
+Specifically, 3 percent of students were threatened or injured with a weapon one time, 2 percent were threatened or injured with a weapon two or three times, 1 percent were threatened or injured with a weapon four to eleven times, and 1 percent were threatened or injured with a weapon twelve or more times18 (figure 4.3 and table 4.3).

 The likelihood of being threatened or injured with a weapon on school property varied by student characteristics, including sex and grade level.
-In each survey year, a higher percentage of males than females reported being threatened or injured with a weapon on school property (figure 4.1 and table 4.1).
-In 2007, the percentage of male students who reported being threatened or injured in the past year was nearly twice as high as the percentage of female students (10 vs. 5 percent).
-Generally, the percentages of 9th- and 10th-graders who reported being threatened or injured with a weapon on school property were higher than the percentages of 11th- and 12th-graders (figure 4.2 and table 4.1).
+In each survey year, a higher percentage of males than females reported being threatened or injured with a weapon on school property (table 4.1).
+In 2009, the percentage of male students who reported being threatened or injured in the past year was nearly twice as high as the percentage of female students (10 and 5 percent, respectively).
+Generally, the percentage of students who reported being threatened or injured with a weapon on school property decreased with